trygve-lie/circuit-b/README.md

 One aspect of monitoring health status of a downstream service is timeouts of the http calls to the service.

-Since circuit-b is non intrusive it does use the timeout of the http request to detect timeouts.
-It does not, as multiple other circuit breakers, add a second timeout detection feature on top of the existing http library.
-In other words; timeouts are controlled by setting the timeout on the http client in use.
+Since circuit-b is non intrusive it does ***not*** time requests by itself to detect timeouts  but rely on detecting timeout errors on the socket of each host it tracks.
+In other words; timeouts is controlled by setting the timeout on the http client in use.

 Its also important to remember that many http libraries / and the default http timeout in node.js are rather high.
 Its recommended to tune this.